mnevison/milestone-p1/TESTING.md

 I want to have the option to reach out and communicate with this person | Someone that visits the page multiple times likely has an interest in what I might have to offer - I have specifically included a contact section so people can reach out either via email, phone or using one of the social links provided.
 I also added a form so that a user could get in contact to discuss project ideas.

 ---

+## Full Site & Feature Testing

+### Devices

+The site was built using VSCode on a desktop Windows based PC.
+When testing the site features and responsiveness I tried to use a range of devices I had at my disposal, as well as asking friends and peers to check the site.

+Devices I used to check personally are:

+* Primary Display
+    * AOC 24" 1080p Monitor

+* Laptop
+    * Lenovo Thinkpad 14inch

+* Mobile
+    * Google Pixel 7
+    * Google Pixel 7a
+    * Google Pixel 6
+    * Samsung s20

+I tested the site using Google Chrome, Microsoft Edge and Firefox on the Desktop & Laptop.
+Mobile devices are running Chrome, and I was able to use the Samsung Browser on the s20.